Swan Thong: Critical reception

 Allison Shoemaker of The A.V.
 Club rated the episode a B+.
 She found the episode "reasonable satisfying", praising the "heart breaking moments" and the musical number.
 However, Shoemaker found herself disappointed with the episodes moments of "hesitation", instead choosing to "not pull on threads".
 She praised Richardson-Sellers performance as Charlie calling her exit "top notch" but noting that certain scenes "lacked gravitas" leaving heart-felt moments, empty.
 Jim Dandeneau of Den of Geek found the exit of Zari Tomaz to be one of the best moments calling it "beautifully acted" and labeling Tala Ashe the "MVP" of the season.
 Dandeneau called Zari Tomaz's exit one of the episodes best moments, describing a bittersweet feeling as "Nate had yet another love interest ripped from him".
-Writing for Entertainment Weekly wrote "This week, Legends of Tomorrow ended season 5 with a finale full of shocking, heartbreaking goodbyes, insanely wacky action sequences, and an exciting tease for season 6."
+Writing for Entertainment Weekly, Sydney Bucksbaum wrote "This week, Legends of Tomorrow ended season 5 with a finale full of shocking, heartbreaking goodbyes, insanely wacky action sequences, and an exciting tease for season 6."